Get Your Lure Fishing For Trout Advice From An Expert

 When trout fishing with lures in a small river you may need to change your lure based on the size of each spot.
 A spot that is 15 feet long and 10 feet wide can be fished with a plug that needs to be reeled in to give it some action but a spot that is 3 feet wide and 3 feet long may not be big enough for a plug but might be perfect for a jig or a spinner.

 Small rivers and small spots will require a different lure but also a different approach.

 Lure Fishing For Trout In Larger Rivers

 If you are fishing larger rivers that are 30 feet across or more you will need to change your tactics and your lures.
 Lure fishing for trout in larger rivers often requires bigger lures or heavier lures that can be cast far enough to get to the fish.

 You will also need lures that can get deep enough since many larger rivers are deeper.
 Using a 5-inch Rapala crankbait that only dives 3 to 5 feet deep may not be the best option which means you will need to find lures that can get to the desired depth.

 You also need to know where the right depth is and how to get your lure there which I discuss below.

 How To Fish Lures For Trout Effectively

-I watch a lot of anglers lure fishing for trout with very poor technique and because of that they miss a lot of trout.
+I watch a lot of anglers fishing for trout with lures and they do so with very poor technique and the results are that they miss a lot of trout.

 Cover The Water Effectively With Lures